open-contracting/software-development-handbook/docs/python/quality.rst

 Automated testing
 -----------------

-pytest is preferred, as documented at :ref:`preferred-packages`.
+pytest is preferred, as documented at :doc:`preferred_packages`.

 **How To:** Run tests in :ref:`packages<packages-testing>`.